0xM4hm0ud/CTF-Writeups/corCTF/Chainblock/README.md

 print("libc_addresss: ", hex(libc_addresss))
 ```
 We add 2 bytes because unpack requires 8 bytes.
 We set a limit of 8 with [:8].

 So now we have the base address, we can exploit it to get a shell.

-### Get shell
+### Shell

-Now we will find the address of system and /bin/sh:
+Now we need to find the address of system and /bin/sh:

 <img src="Images/system.png" width="1000" >

 <img src="Images/binsh.png" width="1000" >

-So now we got the addresses, we need to add this to the base address of libc to get the exact location.
+So now we got the addresses, we need to add this to the base address of libc to get the location.
 Now we have almost everything.
-I need an extra ROP gadget, because of stack alignment.
+We need an extra ROP gadget, because of stack alignment.

 I added the `ret` gadget:
 ```
 0x000000000040101a : ret